 By beginning any project with a clear outline of the goals, objectives and timelines, every decision that the executives and the project teams make in regards to a project can be made in the context of what the established measurements of success have been established.

-In many instances, much of the changes and delays come because these measurements of success are only loosely defined or are fluidly enforced.
+In many instances, many of the changes and delays come because these measurements of success are only loosely defined or are fluidly enforced.

 Plan and Initiate